DataDog/integrations-extras/celerdata/README.md

 StarRocks metrics are collected as documented [here][9].

-See [metadata.csv][6] for the full list of metrics provided by this check.
+See [metadata.csv][6] for a list of metrics provided by this integration.

 ### Service Checks